facebook/react-native-website/cndocs/systrace.md

 static measureMethods(object, objectName, methodNames)
 ```

 Measures multiple methods of a class.
-For example, you can do: Systrace.measureMethods(JSON, 'JSON', ['parse', 'stringify']);
+For example, the following will return the `parse` and `stringify` methods of the JSON class: Systrace.measureMethods(JSON, 'JSON', ['parse', 'stringify']);

 @param object @param objectName @param methodNames Map from method names to method display names.